Shuruhatik/st.db/docs/README.md

     - TS
     - C++
 ```
+## Sponsors
+- Love what I do?
+Send me some [coffee](https://buymeacoff.ee/shuruhatik)!?  ☕

+- Can't send coffees?  😥  Nominate me for a  **[st.db: Reviews | Openbase](https://openbase.com/js/st.db/reviews)**  instead!
+Your support will help me to continue working on open-source projects like this.  🙏😇
 ## Help
 If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle
 nudge in the right direction, please don't hesitate to join our official [Discord Server](https://dsc.gg/shuruhatik) .